-The one thing that each Inconel alloy has in common is that chromium is the main alloying element after nickel, although a far wider range of additional elements are used to provide varying levels of properties and performance.
+The one thing that each Inconel alloy has in common is that chromium is the main alloying element following nickel.
+However, it is important to remember that a far wider range of additional elements is used to provide varying levels of properties and performance.

 The very first Inconel alloy brought to market was Inconel 600.
 It now finds use in nuclear reactors, but the original target application was far humbler: milk cans.
 Based upon a chemical composition of >72% nickel, with up to 17% chromium and less than 10% iron, it was one of the first alloys to perform well at elevated temperatures of up to 600degC.